robbibt/pyTMD/doc/source/background/Reference-Systems.rst

 Geoid Height
 ------------

-The instantaneous shape of the Earth's gravitational field can be described in terms of an equipotential surface, a surface of constant potential energy where the gravitational potential is constant :cite:p:`HofmannWellenhof:2006hy` :cite:p:`Kantha:2000vo`.
+The instantaneous shape of the Earth's gravitational field can be described in terms of an equipotential surface, a surface of constant potential energy :cite:p:`HofmannWellenhof:2006hy`.
-The Earth's geoid is the equipotential surface that coincides with global mean sea level if the oceans were at rest :cite:p:`HofmannWellenhof:2006hy` :cite:p:`Wahr:1998hy`.
+The Earth's :term:`Geoid` is the equipotential surface coinciding with global mean sea level if the oceans were at rest.
-The distance between the geoid and an Earth reference ellipsoid is the geoid height (:math:`N`), or the geoidal undulation :cite:p:`HofmannWellenhof:2006hy`.
+The distance between the geoid and the reference ellipsoid is called the geoid height (:math:`N`) :cite:p:`HofmannWellenhof:2006hy`.

 .. figure:: ../_assets/geoid_height.svg
     :width: 400